mrexodia/RiscyWorkshop/exercise_2/shellcode.md

 ../riscvm/build-linux/riscvm hello.pre.bin
 ```

+**NOTE**: It is normal that you will see `no features in the file (unencrypted payload?)` at this stage.
+This message will disappear once we enable obfuscation features in a later exercise.

 Exercises:
 1. Run the interpreter with the `--trace` argument and inspect the trace with `code hello.pre.bin.trace`
 2. Load `hello.elf` in Ghidra (make sure you match the base address from the trace)